elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Arpeggio of sinister guitars, a dawn bleeding white
+- Arpeggio of sinister guitars, a dawn bleeding blanks
 - rises under my eyelids
-- I'm waiting for you, I wait
+- I am pure waiting, I wait
-- I walk over the eggs of precious moments
+- I walk on the eggshells of precious moments
-- Oh, the stubborn fragile paths, and certain
+- Oh, fragile paths, stubborn and certain,
 - of my kingdom which is and is not yet.

 ---